 If you’re a business user, you’ll find HMA offering VPN for business, adding a further three additional business price plans.
 Their prices start from $13 per month, with prices rising depending on the number of concurrent connections; HMA offers user limits from 10 to 30 per subscription.
 In comparison to other business VPNs, these are at a very reasonable cost, so another thumbs up from us.

 As previously mentioned, HideMyAss offers users a free trial as well as a money-back policy.

-The refund policy lasts for 30 days after you’ve made your purchase, though we’ve heard of users having difficulties cancelling – ensure you read Hide My Ass’ policies and sign-up documentation to ensure you know what you’re agreeing to before parting with any cash, or commiting to anything.
+The refund policy lasts for 30 days after you’ve made your purchase, though we’ve heard of users having difficulties canceling – ensure you read Hide My Ass’ policies and sign-up documentation to ensure you know what you’re agreeing to before parting with any cash or committing to anything.

 It’s really a “one-click” app.